If you're interested in alternative therapies and would like to help others, a career as an acupuncturist may be for you

 Completing an accredited course means you are automatically eligible to join the British Acupuncture Council (BAcC).
 This enables you to join the BAcC register, which allows acupuncturists to display the Accredited Voluntary Register quality mark to show their practice meets robust professional standards.

-You can get student membership of the BAcC while studying, which offers access to a student website, copy of the in-house publication and advice on setting up your own practice once you are qualified.
+Acquiring student membership of the BAcC while studying, offers you access to a student website, copy of the in-house publication and advice on setting up your own practice once you are qualified.

 You will need to show: